 A few months ago our family started to call our home “The House Of Love.”

-This nickname happened one evening by accident, while trying to get our almost-5 year old son (Ari Salmansohn) to go to sleep at bedtime – a time which has earned its own moniker – “badtime” – a name we’ve been trying to get un-stuck.
+This nickname happened one evening by accident.
+I was trying to get our almost-5 year old son (Ari Salmansohn) to go to sleep at bedtime.
+This has become a time which has earned its own moniker – “badtime” – a name we’ve been trying to get un-stuck.

 “I don’t want to go to sleep!
 Sleep is booooring,” Ari has been known to say at bedtime/badtime.